camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

   --output text | expand -t 1)
 ```

-7. The variable `SUBNET_IDS` contains the output values of the private subnets (the value should look like this: `subnet-0123456789 subnet-1234567890 subnet-9876543210`)
+7. The variable `SUBNET_IDS` contains the output values of the private subnets (the value should look like this: `subnet-0123456789 subnet-1234567890 subnet-9876543210`).

-8. Create a database subnet group to associate PostgreSQL within the existing VPC
+8. Create a database subnet group to associate PostgreSQL within the existing VPC:

 ```shell
 aws rds create-db-subnet-group \